 API CheatSheet#

-Key Attributes of a fitted model:
+Key Attributes of a fitted detector:

-- class pygod.models.base.BaseDetector(contamination=0.1)[source]#
+- class pygod.detector.Detector(contamination=0.1, verbose=0)[source]#

 Bases:

-Abstract class for all outlier detection algorithms.
+ABCAbstract class for all outlier detection algorithms.

 - Parameters:

-- decision_scores_#
+- decision_score_#

 - Type: